LalaIAm/cline-novelist/memory-bank/progress.md

 ## Current Status

-The project has **completed Phase 1: Research and Design** and is ready to move to Phase 2: MVP Development.
+The project has **completed Phase 1: Research and Design** and is now transitioning to Phase 2: MVP Development with a comprehensive plan.
 We have successfully:

 1. **Quill.js Integration Track**: